bem/bem-components/common.blocks/modal/modal.en.md

 #### `theme` modifier

-Available value: `'islands'`.
+Acceptable value: `'islands'`.

 Use case: `BEMJSON`.

-The modifier provides a custom design to the block.
+The modifier gives the block a custom design.

 ```javascript
 {